 AS Tallink Grupp: Change In Substantial Shareholding

-(MENAFN- GlobeNewsWire - Nasdaq) AS Infortar has notified AS Tallink Grupp of a substantial change in its shareholding.
-As of 9 August 2024, AS Infortar holds 509,092,817 shares of AS Tallink Grupp which represent 68.47% of the aggregate votes represented by the shares of AS Tallink Grupp.
-Before the substantial change AS Infortar held 347,696,887 shares of AS Tallink Grupp which represented 46.76% of the aggregate votes represented by the shares of AS Tallink Grupp.
+(MENAFN- GlobeNewsWire - Nasdaq) On 12 August 2024, Baltic Cruises Holding L.P. notified AS Tallink Grupp of substantial change in shareholding.
+As at 9 August 2024 Baltic Cruises Holding L.P. does not have any holding in AS Tallink Grupp.
+Before the substantial change Baltic Cruises Holding L.P. held 65,010,589 shares which represented 8.743 % of the aggregate of votes represented by the shares of AS Tallink Grupp.

 Anneli Simm